dmitrykudinov/CarND-Behavioral-Cloning-P3/README.md

 ##### N.1.
 During the experiments, I also played with the various settings of the Simulator Renderer quality: at some point I set the quality to "Fantastic" level and drove only one single lap in the opposite direction on the 1st track.
 The result was quite surprising: the car was able to successfully complete the lap!
 The only thing is that it found a legitimate shortcut through a dirt road which it took, and then successfully returned back to the track.
-Just to demonstrate this case, I am attaching the model and the mp4 file in ./success/1-dirt-road/ folder.

 After adding a lap driven in the "correct" direction, and a couple extra turns to the training set, the neural network was able to complete a full lap on the first track.